≡ Menu

 All in all, there are three different types of diabetes:

 Type 1 Diabetes – Known as ‘Insulin-Dependant’ diabetes, this is where not enough insulin is being produced by the pancreas.
-Also, the immune system within the body is destroying the beta cells which are required for the pancreas to make insulin.
-When this problem is seen, a pump or manual injection of insulin is needed as a replacement.
+Also, the immune system within the body is destroying the beta cells required for the pancreas to make insulin.
+When this problem is seen, a pump or manual insulin injection is needed as a replacement.

-Type 2 Diabetes – Here, this is non-insulin dependent, meaining that the cells in the body aren’t using the insulin as it should normally because of a resistance.
+Type 2 Diabetes – This is non-insulin dependent, meaning that the cells in the body aren’t using the insulin as they should generally because of resistance.
 Over time, the pancreas gives up making insulin altogether.
-Of all three types, this is the most common by far – in fact, experts believe up to 95% of all cases in adults are Type 2.
+Of all three types, this is the most common by far – in fact, experts believe up to 95% of all adult cases are Type 2.

 Gestational – Much rarer than the previous two options, this is an intolerance to glucose during pregnancy.
-Usually, this problem will fix itself after pregnancy but there is a risk of the temporary high glucose levels leading to permanent Type 2 diabetes, which is why it should never be ignored.
+Usually, this problem will fix itself after pregnancy.
+Still, there is a risk of temporary high glucose levels leading to permanent Type 2 diabetes, which is why it should never be ignored.

 Diabetes Statistics